Dana White: Altercation with his wife

-During a 2023 New Year's Eve party at a nightclub in Cabo San Lucas, Mexico, White and his wife Anne were filmed arguing and then getting into a physical altercation with each other, with Anne slapping White and White slapping her back.
-Both have admitted to this and apologized for their actions, blaming it on the high amount of alcohol they had consumed.
+During a 2022 New Year's Eve party at a nightclub in Cabo San Lucas, Mexico, White and his wife Anne were filmed arguing and then getting into a physical altercation with each other.
+Anne slapped White and White responded by slapping her in return.
+They both apologized for their actions, and said they had consumed too much alcohol that night.
 The UFC did not respond or address White's actions after the incident.
-The California Legislative Women's Caucus sent a letter to Ari Emanuel, CEO of Endeavor, the company that owns the UFC, to fire White.
-The letter was signed by California State Senator Nancy Skinner and California State Representative Cecilia Aguiar-Curry.
+The California Legislative Women's Caucus sent a letter to Ari Emanuel, CEO of Endeavor, the company that owns the UFC, requesting White be removed from his role in the UFC.